 There will be new things to monitor post-return too, hand washing, safe working arrangements, social distancing etc.

-Things are not returning to normal; things have changed, things are likely to be different for a considerable time.
+Things are not returning to normal; things have changed, and things are likely to be different for a considerable time.
 This means that risk assessments, safe systems of work etc will need reviewing to consider changes to working practices, not just the 2m social/physical distancing rules.

 As an example, fire evacuations will need to change, you cannot all congregate in a large group in the corner of a car park!